yudhisteer/Hydra-Essentials/README.md

 #### Struct Mode - Prevents Adding New Keys

 By default, you can add new keys to configs.
-Struct mode prevents this to catch typos:
+Struct mode prevents this to catch typos.
+However, you can still modify existing keys.

 ```python
 #omegaconf_02/06_struct_mode.py